 Similarly, the federal law requires law enforcement to “screen” calls and only listen to calls that are “pertinent” to their investigation.
 This means that are to “minimize” (or not listen to) calls that are “non-pertinent”.
 This requirement is universally abused by law enforcement.
 Federal criminal attorneys regularly see intercepted telephone calls with children, spouses, and even privileged calls with attorneys.

 In our experience, federal courts almost never enforce the exclusionary rule under the Fourth Amendment to the United States Constitution to toss out wiretaps that have clearly violated the necessity or minimization requirements.
 National statistics show that less than one thousandth of one percent of wiretaps are either denied or suppressed by Federal Courts for failure to follow the correct procedures, despite clear failure in many cases.

-Therefore, to protect the rights of the citizens of Alabama, while also giving Alabama law enforcement the same crime fighting tools enjoyed by their federal counterparts, our Alabama criminal attorneys support expanding wiretap legislation into Alabama under two strict requirements: 1.
+Therefore, to protect the rights of the citizens of Alabama.
+While also giving Alabama law enforcement the same crime fighting tools enjoyed by their federal counterparts.
+Our Alabama criminal attorneys support expanding wiretap legislation into Alabama under two strict requirements: 1.
 Absolute necessity (law enforcement showing the judge that ALL other methods have been completely EXHAUSTED); and 2.
 Strict enforcement of the minimization standards requiring law enforcement to refrain from wiretapping “non-pertinent” or privileged communications.
-If both of these requirements are not strictly followed, then the Alabama Courts should be required by statute to suppress all wiretaps obtained in the investigation and should not be given the leeway to expand the power as has been done in the federal system.
+If both of these requirements are not strictly followed, then the Alabama Courts should be required by statute to suppress all wiretaps obtained in the investigation.
+After that, should not be given the leeway to expand the power as has been done in the federal system.